Course Descriptions — Junior Science

 PREREQUISITES: An “A” in Math 10, or a math assessment exam administered by the science department

-Students continue to build upon and develop lab skills which were introduced in Biology 11.
-Important themes learned in Biology 11, such as Homeostasis, Evolution, and Organization of Living Things, are interwoven into the topics studies in this course.
+Students continue to build upon and develop lab skills which were introduced in Life Sciences 11.
+Important themes learned in Life Sciences 11, such as Homeostasis, Evolution, and Organization of Living Things, are interwoven into the topics studies in this course.
 These topics include Molecular Biology, Cell Biology and Human Anatomy and Physiology.

 Biology 12 Advanced Placement